rjsmith/hxzmq/INSTALL.md

         <compilerflag value = "-IC:\zeromq\zeromq-2.1.6\src" if="windows"/>
     Both of these are necessary to build hxzmq on Windows, as it refers to header files contained in the libzmq distribution.
 Note that if you build the debug target libzmq MSVC project, you may encounter errors related to a missing MSVCR100D.dll (debug c++ runtime).

+## PHP-ZMQ (PHP target)
+The haXe classes in the org.zeromq namespace (/org/zeromq in the project structure) include php - specific code to integrate the haXe ZMQ API with the [php-zmq PHP zeroMQ binding][3].

+To use this, install the php-zmq extension following the instructions documented in the php-zmq project.
+Then compile your PHP - targetted haXe application code including the hxzmq library.
+Instead of using the hxzmq.ndll C wrapper, the haXe zeroMQ code redirects to the php-zmq class methods.

 ## hxzmq Library Installation using haxelib

 To be able to just use hxzmq to build 0MQ messaging into new haXe applications,